 If used for longer periods of time or is abused on a recreational basis, users can experience long-term health problems.
-For example, oxycodone is highly addictive physically, and users that continually take the drug will need to take more of it in order to achieve the desired effects.
 With increased physical dependence, users will become physically ill if they decrease the amount of the drug taken or stop use entirely.
-With increased long-term use, users are more likely to develop respiratory complications including difficulty breathing, lightheadedness and dizziness
+With increased long-term use, users are more likely to develop respiratory complications including difficulty breathing, becoming lightheaded and dizzy.

 If users inject products containing oxycodone, it can cause scarring of the veins and eventually vein collapse.
 If users are not using clean needles, they are vulnerable to many infections and diseases.
 For example, users can develop boils or abscesses that can lead to amputation if not treated.
 Users can also develop soft-tissue infections and are at increased risk of contracting hepatitis or HIV.
 Additionally, users can experience substantial liver and kidney damage from misuse of the drug.

 Behavioral Signs of Abuse

 Behavioral signs can range from person to person, depending on a person’s living arrangements, finances, assets, and the severity of their addiction.
 Six behavioral signs of oxycodone abuse can include:

 - Fatigue – The individual may appear tired or drowsy.
 It is not uncommon to see an addict “nod-off” from time to time.

 - Inability to perform normal tasks – Drug abuse can effect a person’s ability to concentrate.
 As a result, the individual may find themselves lacking in home life, work, or school.
 As a result of their use, their performance level can drop excessively.

 - Personality changes and mood swings – As the drug abuse ensue’s an individual may experience mood swings and come off irrational when a loved one confronts them about their using.